 The Company holds an equity interest in Flutter, an online sports betting and gaming company with operations in the U.S. and internationally.
-The Company owns approximately 4.3 million ordinary shares, which represents approximately 2.5% of Flutter as of June 30, 2023.
-In addition, subject to certain conditions and applicable gaming regulatory approvals, FOX Sports holds a 10-year call option expiring in December 2030 to acquire an 18.6% equity interest in Flutter's majority-owned subsidiary, FanDuel Group ("FanDuel").
-The FanDuel option was the subject of arbitration proceedings, which concluded during fiscal 2023 and determined the price payable of \$3.7 billion plus an annual escalator of 5%.
-As of June 30, 2023, the option price is approximately \$4 billion.
+The Company owns approximately 4.3 million ordinary shares, which represents approximately 2.4% of Flutter as of June 30, 2024.
+In addition FOX Sports holds a 10-year call option expiring in December 2030 to acquire an 18.6% equity interest in Flutter's majority-owned subsidiary, FanDuel Group ("FanDuel"), the exercise of which is subject to certain conditions and applicable gambling regulatory approvals.
+As of June 30, 2024, the option exercise price is approximately \$4.3 billion.
 FOX has no obligation to commit capital towards this opportunity unless and until it exercises the option.
 In addition, Flutter cannot pursue an initial public offering for FanDuel without FOX's consent or approval from the arbitrator.